orbitalis-framework/py-orbitalis/README.md

 - `consider_others_dead_after` states how many seconds can pass before that a remote orbiter is considered dead if no keepalive arrives
 - `send_keepalive_before_timelimit` states how many seconds before a keepalive message is sent that other remote orbiter considers current orbiter dead
 - `graceful_close_timeout`: states how many seconds a graceful close connection can be pending
+- `new_connection_added_event`: notify you when a new connection is created
+- `remote_identifiers`: return all remote connected orbiter identifiers

 Main hooks: